 Learning Resources at The Seattle School

-- Writing Center – full of resources to help you improve and fine-tune your writing.
-Get helpful links of writing standards, as well as schedule a call with one of The Seattle School’s great Writing Center Consultants!
+- Writing Center – full of resources to help you improve and fine tune your writing.
+Get helpful guidance related to writing standards, and schedule a call with one of The Seattle Schools great Writing Center Consultants!

-- Writing Workshop – This optional seminar-style class provides a foundational understanding of the writing process and standards at The Seattle School.
+- Writing Workshop – This optional seminar style class provides foundational understanding of the writing process and standards at The Seattle School.
 This is a great low-stakes option to help you dive into writing, without adding a ton of additional work onto your plate.
 Register for this class in Populi!

-- Framework and Intersections Course – All incoming students are automatically registered for this non-credit course!
-It’s a great starting place to orient you toward the systems, resources, and learning methods utilized here at The Seattle School.
-If entering back into a formal learning environment feels daunting for you, this course will be helpful in orienting you to graduate school.
+- First Year Frameworks Course – All incoming students are automatically registered for this non-credit course before fall term!
+It’s a great starting place to orient you towards the systems, resources and learning methods utilized here at The Seattle School.
+If entering back into a formal learning environment feels daunting for you, this course will be helpful in orienting you both to graduate learning and to the systems that are particular to our context..

 - Accessibility and Student Needs – For students who need accommodations assistance for academic disabilities, contact Daniel Tidwell-Davis (dtidwell@theseattleschool.edu).
 Daniel can walk you through the steps of documenting your accessibility needs and linking you with helpful resources.